Educational inequality in the United States: Integration

 In the United States, integration is the process of ending race-based segregation within public and private schools, and it is generally referred to in the context of the Civil Rights Movement.
-Integration has historically been employed as a method for reducing the achievement gap which exists between white and nonwhite students in the United States.
-Students in integrated schools also learn to be more accepting of others.
-This has been shown to reduce prejudice on the basis of race.
+Integration has historically been employed as a method for reducing the achievement gap that exists between white students and students of color in the United States.
+Students in integrated schools also learn to be more accepting of others, which has been shown to reduce race-based prejudice.

 Studies conducted in schools across the country have found that racial integration of schools is effective in reducing the achievement gap.
-In 1964, in accordance with the Civil Rights Act of that year, the United States Congress commissioned sociologist James Coleman to direct and conduct a study on school inequality in the U.S. The report, known colloquially as the Coleman Report, was a landmark study in the field of sociology and education.
-The report detailed the extreme levels of racial segregation in schools which still persisted in the Southern United States despite the ruling of the Supreme Court in Brown v.
+In 1964, following the Civil Rights Act, the United States Congress commissioned sociologist James Coleman to direct and conduct a study on school inequality in the U.S. The report, known colloquially as the Coleman Report, was a landmark study in the field of sociology and education.
+The report detailed the extreme levels of racial segregation in schools that still persisted in the Southern United States despite the ruling of the Supreme Court in Brown v.
 Board of Education.
 Coleman found that Black students benefited greatly from learning in mixed-race schools.
-Therefore, Coleman argued that busing Black students to white school districts to integrate would be more effective in reducing the disadvantages of Black students as opposed to an increase in funding which the report had discovered impacted student achievement very little.
+Therefore, he argued that busing Black students to white school districts to integrate the schools would be more effective in reducing the Black student's disadvantages compared to increasing in funding, which, according to the report, had little impact on student achievement.
 These findings would serve as an influential factor in the creation of the practice known as desegregation busing.